swiftlang/swift-evolution/proposals/0317-async-let.md

 }
 ```

-The above is a significant expansion of the grammar: introducing the `await` keyword in front of `break`, `continue`, `throw`, and `fallthrough`; requiring `await` on certain throwing expressions; and adding the freestanding `await` statement.
+The above is a significant expansion of the grammar: introducing the `await` keyword in front of `break`, `continue`, `throw`, and `fallthrough`; requiring `await` on certain throwing expressions that don't otherwise involve `async` operations; and adding the freestanding `await` statement.
 It would also need to be coupled with rules that only require the new `await` when it is semantically meaningful.
 For example, the additional `await` shouldn't be required if all of the `async let` child tasks have already been explicitly awaited in some other manner, e.g.,

 ```swift
 func runIfFallthroughOkay() async {